1 - DaprWorkflowClient lifetime management and registration

 });

-5. Register activities
+5. Register workflows and activities

 builder.Services.AddDaprWorkflow(w =>